TritonDataCenter/manta/docs/manta-ops.md

         $ mget /$MANTA_USER/jobs/$JOBID/job.json

-       You should probably do this as `poseidon` in the `ops` zone, which will avoid logging the request in the customer's usage data (and charging the customer for it).
+       You should probably do this as `poseidon` in the `ops` zone, which will avoid logging the request in the user's usage data (and charging the user for it).

     b.
 If you don't know what date and time the job completed or even which user ran it, or if the user already removed the job's directory, you can still